It seems you are using Internet Explorer 11, which is not supported by this website. We recommend Google Chrome for the best browsing experience.

 Clean(er) label

 In today’s health-conscious world, consumers increasingly seek food products that align with their well-being.
-Hence the concept of clean label - a term that resonates with those who want simplicity, transparency, and wholesome ingredients in their food choices.
+Hence the concept of Clean Label - a term that resonates with those who want simplicity, transparency, and wholesome ingredients in their food choices.
 But what exactly does clean label mean, and why should it matter to both consumers and food brands?

 What Does Clean Label Mean?

 There is no legal definition of clean(er) label.
 Clean label is often used to describe foods that do not contain ingredients that are perceived as artificial and that are not easily understood by regular consumers.
-The essence lies in using minimal ingredients - ones that are recognizable and wholesome.
+The essence lies in using minimal ingredients: ones that are recognizable and wholesome.
 This means that the concept is more than just an ingredient list.
 It’s a commitment to providing clean(er) food solutions with clear and transparent information to help consumers make informed food choices.
-Food additives are substances that are added to foods primarily for technical purposes.
-Food manufacturers are required to indicate which additives are present in their products.
-They are added to ensure that processed foods remain safe and fresh throughout their journey from factories and industrial kitchens, to warehouses and stores, and finally to consumers.

 Additives are also used to modify the sensory properties of foods, including taste, aroma, texture and appearance.